almir01/almir01/README.md

 <hr>

 <p> I'm a junior software / backend developer.
 Currently learning Java on CodeGym Online Java Bootcamp.
-   Beside Java, I'm  also learning PHP&MySQL, and HTML and CSS( on the fly).
+   Beside Java, I'm  also learning PHP&MySQL, and HTML and CSS(on the fly).
 </p>
-<p>I prefer backend over frontend in development, so I'll be most focusing my learning on creating aplication with  Spring&Hibernate and PHP&MySQL</p>
+<p>I prefer backend over frontend in development, so I'll be most focusing my learning on creating aplication with Spring&Hibernate and PHP&MySQL.</p>